-- Marketing campaign referral code: Can you leverage UTM codes from paid media, social media or emails to create a connected cross-channel message?
+- Marketing campaign referral code: Can you leverage UTM codes from paid media, social media, or emails to create a connected cross-channel message?

 Now you’re ready to progress to more complex personalization use cases.
 Begin with very broad segments (e.g., European visitors), then gradually create narrow segments by combining situational and behavioral patterns.
-Here are some examples to help you contextualize the types of data you can leverage.
+Here are examples to help you contextualize the types of data you can leverage.

 - Page views: Contextualize the site based on multiple views.
-If a visitor has looked at “Awareness” content more than five times in 30 days, show them “Conversion” content.
+If a visitor has looked at “awareness” content more than five times in 30 days, show them “conversion” content.

 - Browsing behavior: Contextualize the site based on the types of pages someone has visited.
 If a visitor has looked at more B2B content than B2C content, highlight B2B content.

 - Event-based/funnel-based CTAs: After a visitor takes an action (e.g., signing up for a newsletter or downloading an app), stop showing them that call-to-action (CTA).
 Instead, display an ask related to the next stage of the funnel, like registering for an event or webinar.